 “Hold it,” I hold up my hands.
 “You both act like something’s going to happen here.
 It ain’t, so get rid of the Tally-Whacker, Robby, and stay here Jace.
 Nothing’s happening.”

-“Tally-Whacker?” they both explode, and we’re all laughing.
+“Tally-Whacker?” they both explode, and we are all laughing.

 “I’m sick of being the big fag around here,” I complain.
 “If you are going to do it, go right ahead.
 Just count me out.”

-They both look at each other as only two friends can, who’ve known each other all their lives and can never possibly be attracted to each other.
+They both look at each other as only two friends can, who have known each other all their lives and can never possibly be attracted to each other.

 “Well, that’s settled.
 I’m going to sleep.”
 I lay back in the middle of the bed.
 Both sit there and then also lay down.
 I wake up with Jace’s leg on top of mine and Robby cuddled up next to me.
 Just like old times at the Watt’s.
 When we get to school, I draw Robby aside, once Jace goes to class.

-“You’re treating me like your girlfriend, you know.”
+“You’re treating me like a girlfriend, you know.”
 I accuse him.

 “Well, I think you have a problem with jealousy.
 Last night you got mad at Mary for nothing.
 Then you thought I was having sex without you.
 You are not missing out, man.”